 Things get intense in the Songkran Nyomsane Forensic Medicine Museum.
-The forensic room features the preserved bodies of accident victims, murderers and the dried body of madman Si Ouey who murdered and ate more than 30 children in the 1950s.
+The forensic room features the preserved bodies of accident victims, murderers and the dried body of Si Ouey, the first known serial killer (and cannibal) in modern Thai history who murdered and ate more than 30 children in the 1950s.
 Apparently the purpose of displaying the body standing in a booth is to be a deterrent against violent crimes.
 Si Ouey has become a bit of a Thai bogeyman with his name used to scare misbehaving children.
 ‘Behave yourself or Si Ouey will come for you!’

 The Anatomical Museum

 The next building houses the Congdon Anatomical Museum, where a set of creaky old stairs takes you up to the third floor and seemingly back in time.
 Faded portraits and dark passageways seem to come from another century.
-There’s rows and rows of old glass and wooden cabinets containing skeletons and dissected adults and children’s bodies.
+There are rows of old glass and wooden cabinets containing skeletons and dissected bodies of adults and children.
 Body parts and genetic anomalies are preserved in jars of formaldehyde.
-On display is a masterful dissection of the human bodies entire nervous and arterial system, the one and only exhibit of its kind anywhere.
+On display is a masterful dissection of the human body’s entire nervous and arterial system, the one and only exhibit of its kind anywhere.

 The Prehistoric Museum

-Visitors are taken back to prehistoric civilization by displaying pieces of a Homo erectus skeleton found in Thailand, known as ‘Lampang man’.
+Visitors are taken back to prehistoric civilization by displaying pieces of a Homo Erectus skeleton found in Thailand, known as ‘Lampang man’.
 He lived approximately 1,000,000 – 400,000 years ago, making him a contemporary of ‘Peking man’.
-On display are tools from three ancient ages, the Palaeolithic, Mesolithic and Neolithic ages, as well as beads, colourful stones and painted earthenware.
+On display are tools from three ancient ages, the Palaeolithic, Mesolithic and Neolithic ages, as well as beads, colorful stones and painted earthenware.